 OE: Is there a VJ out there you haven’t worked with you want to work with?

 JH: The first time I met Alejo was when I played a show in Oregon in 2021.
 I had been a big fan of his music and I told him that he was welcome to stay at my place whenever he came to Denver.
-He ended up coming to visit and stayed with me in 2022 which was when we cooked up “Thug Season.”
+He ended up coming to visit and stayed with me in 2022 which is when we cooked up “Thug Season.”
 The music came so naturally and organically so we planned another session the following year during which we put together “The Boys.”
 Alejo is just a really humble and down-to-earth human who is great to work with.

 OE: Aside from Alejo, you’ve collabed with notable acts like BackLeft, Duffrey, and NUEQ.
 Is there anyone else you’d like to collaborate with?

 JH: I typically don’t feel inclined to collaborate with someone just because of who they are as an artist.
-While I admire people’s music, I typically like to let friendships happen first and let the collaboration happen naturally.
-For NUEQ, Duffrey, Alejo, and BackLeft, those are all people I’ve become friends with who also happen to make sick music.
+While I admire people’s music, I typically like to let friendships happen first and let the collaboration follow naturally.
+NUEQ, Duffrey, Alejo, and BackLeft, are all people I’ve become friends with who also happen to make sick music.
 The friendships always came first, not the intention to collaborate.
 It feels weird collaborating with a stranger.

 OE: To whatever degree you’re comfortable with, can you share how tough your father’s battle with ALS was?